Jungstershark/ClojuRecipe/README.md

 In the source code, `edamam-url` is defined as an immutable variable using `def`.
 This ensures that its value cannot be changed once it is defined.

 ### Pure Functions
-`get-recipe`, `get-top-3`, `display-recipe`, and `extract-url` functions are all pure functions, which means they have no side effects and always return the same output for the same input.
-Respectively, they are actions, calculations, actions, and actions.
+`get-recipe`, `get-top-3`, `display-recipe`, `extract-url`, `open-url`, and `start-repl` are all pure functions, which means they have no side effects and always return the same output for the same input.
+With the exception of `get-top-3` being a calculation, the rest are all actions.

 ### Higher-order Functions
 Higher-order functions are functions that take other functions as arguments or return functions as values.
-They are a fundamental aspect of functional programming, as they enable code reuse and abstraction. `map`, `take`, and `doseq` are all higher-order functions, which means they take one or more functions as arguments and/or return a function as a result.
+They are a fundamental aspect of functional programming, as they enable code reuse and abstraction. `map`, `take`, `doseq`, and `start-repl` are all higher-order functions, which means they take one or more functions as arguments and/or return a function as a result.

 Example from source code:
 ```clojure